Joyboy0056/RiemmPy/README.md

 ### Class: `Manifold`

-A base class representing a general (possibly pseudo) Riemannian manifold of dimension n.
+A base class representing a general (possibly pseudo) Riemannian manifold of dimension $n$.

 **Attributes:**
 - `metric`: The metric tensor expressed as a `sympy.Matrix`.